shubhamdubey02/Cryft-network-runner/README.md

 ### Run E2E tests

-The E2E test checks `avalanche-network-runner` RPC communication and control.
+The E2E test checks `metal-network-runner` RPC communication and control.
 It starts a network against a fresh RPC server and executes a set of query and control operations on it.

 To start it, execute inside the cloned directory: